gallowayevan/workforceblog/source/_posts/growth_of_imgs.md

 mainClass: blog
 ---
 * International Medical Graduates (IMGs) are physicians who received their medical education outside of the United States, Puerto Rico, or Canada.
 As of 2018, 15.5% of North Carolina physicians are IMGs.
 * The number of IMGs in North Carolina has more than doubled since 2000, but the number being educated in the Caribbean has quintupled.
-Of course, most of the North Carolina physicians educated in the Caribbean are United States citizens.
+Most of the physicians educated in the Caribbean are United States citizens.
 * India the is largest source of IMGs for North Carolina.

 <table class="pretty-table normal">